 Whether you are a fresh graduate or someone looking to switch careers, it is imperative for you to do some research so that you know exactly what you are opting for.

 A sales career is often attractive due to the money it can generate.
-However, the amount of money you can earn depends upon the product you are selling.
-According to Monster.com, if you want to earn a six figure income, then you should probably deal in services or high margin products sold to businesses.
+However, the amount of money you can earn depends on the product you are selling.
+According to Monster.com, if you want to earn a six-figure income, then you should probably deal with services or high margin products sold to businesses.

 As per the website, consumer packaged goods, medical devices and digital sales earn the highest commissions.
 Your income also depends on your effort; depending on how much hard work you put in, you can earn either minimum wage or millions of dollars.

 2. You Need to Be a People’s Person